 Sex and sexuality

 Not all teenagers do, but most teenagers experiment with sexual behaviour at some stage.
-Giving them clear information on safe sex, contraception, and sexually transmitted infections means they are equipped to be safe.
+Giving them clear information on safe sex, consent, contraception, and sexually transmitted infections means they are equipped to be safe.
 Plus, having this conversation early and more than once, means you can also talk about unwanted sexual behaviour and peer pressure.

 Puberty is also when some teenagers begin to feel attracted to members of the same-sex, or many feel attractions to more than one sex.